 For 30 years, my wife and I owned and operated our retail store.
 In 2004, I was bitten by the horse bug.
 Immediately I knew I wanted to become part of the equine industry.
 Self-taught from television horsemanship clinicians on RFD-TV, in 2015 I entered a "mustang makeover" type event.
-My horse for the project had been in the wild for 9 years.
-Gelded at 7, he returned to his wild, free-roaming herd in Tehachapi, CA for 2 years.
+My horse for the project had been in the wild for 9 years roaming free with a herd of feral horses in Tehachapi, CA .
 He went straight from the catch pen to the back of my horse trailer.
 I named him "Scratch" for two reasons.
-One, he had bite marks and scars all over him from trying to maintain his position in the wild herd.
-Two, that's where we were starting from.
+One, bite marks and scars covered his body from fights with other horses as he tried to maintain his position in the wild herd.
+Two, that's where both of us were starting from in the training process.

 When I'm not riding, I edit podcasts, create videos, and look for stories in the cowboy and equine world.

 If you have a project that needs help, contact me.
 I love collaborating with creative people.